Not long after I woke up this morning, I heard the Townsend’s Solitaire and also a small group of Pine Siskins.

 I drove out to Starrigavan just before noon with the primary intention of checking for swans.
 I did not see any again today.
 However, there were still at least a few at the lake and Indian River mouth.

-While I was out, the wind started pick up.
+While I was out, the wind started picking up.

 After lunch Connor let me know a Pine Siskin was at our feeder.
 I hadn’t photographed one yet this year, so I stepped out to get some photos.
 Just as I was going to head back in, the Solitaire flew up and perched in the cherry tree not far from me, and right out in the open.
 It felt almost like it was asking me to get more pictures more photos, so I obliged.